I

 Zazou never again met the artistic and creative level of 'Chansons des mères froides'.
 His album 'Lights in the dark' (1989) with Celtic music from Ireland was not nearly as exciting.
 His album '12 (Las Vegas is Cursed)' (2000) with Sandy Dillon was even less successful, both artistically and commercially.
 Zazou himself did not understand why the critics and the public ignored his rather melancholy project.
 He considered his composition 'Sombre' as the most precious thing he had ever made.

 Due to this flop it took him three years to conclude his next project, 'Strong currents'.
 With the assistance of Jane Birkin, Caroline Lavelle.
 Ryuichi Sakamoto and Archaea Strings, Zazou returned to the old successes.
 However, time had caught up and Zazou's musical experiments were not appreciated by the general public.
 Zazou began to concentrate on electronic music that he himself could spread through the internet.
 Thus, he was involved in projects such as 'Slow Music' and 'Music Operator'.
 It is unclear whether his illness caused him to retrief into the studio.
 In 2007 he started working again, this time on an album with Katie Jane Garside, Bill Rieflin, Lone Kent and trumpeter Nils Petter Molvær.
 In January 2008 'Electrical Corps' was finished.
-Zazou almost immediately went to India for the shooting of 'The house of mirrors', almost as if he knew he had little time left to finalise his project.
-Back in Brussels he could barely complete the mixes themselves in his last weeks.
-On September 8 he died, leaving behind a unique oeuvre. |
+Zazou almost immediately went to India for the shooting of 'The house of mirrors', almost as if he subconsciously knew he had little time left to finalise this project.
+Back in Brussels he completed the mixes and finished the album.
+Just in time you might say.
+By the end of April 2008 he learned he had lymphoma, just 4 months before he died on September 8, leaving behind a unique oeuvre. (thanks to Lidwine for some additional info)

-Marc Moulin (1942 - 26 September 2008) |
+Marc Moulin (1942 - 26 September 2008)

 A lot of people will remember Belgian keyboardist Marc Moulin from the hit singles 'Amoureux solitaire' and 'Banana split' that launched singer Lio's career at the beginning of the eighties.
 The sound of these jumping, almost popcorn-like songs was mainly due to Marc Moulin.
 It was his vision to combine deceptively simple pop melodies with synthesizers and other electronics.
 This resulted in the first Lio-albums, but is also recognisable in the material of his own group Telex.
 Their singles 'Twist à San Tropez','Moskow Diskow' and 'Rock around the Clock' from 1979 already were small local hits.